95ellismle/Orbital-Visualiser/README.md

 `firefox Documentation.html &`

-This file should lead you through your first steps in visualising the output of your simulations.
+This file should lead you through your first steps in visualising the output of your simulations as well as providing some examples.

-Some examples of the output of this code to give you an idea of what it does are below!

 #### A video of charge transport along a Rubrene Chain at 100K.